 The length of time it takes to approve a refund varies by situation and depends heavily on the completeness and accuracy of documentation provided by property claimants.
 For an update on your claim you may contact email@example.com.

 Q. Once my claim is approved, can my refund be sent via wire payment or ACH?

-The Bureau of Unclaimed Property cannot send funds via wire payment or ACH.
+The Office of Unclaimed Property cannot send funds via wire payment or ACH.
 A check will be sent to the address listed on your claim form.

 Q. Where do I go to search for unclaimed property held by other states?